-We first compare the growth rate and mode frequency values from CGYRO and GS2 simulations carried out by evolving two species (see figure B1) and three species (see figure B2) and considering different collision operator models: CGYRO simulations are performed by using the Lorentz and the Sugama collision operators, while GS2 uses the linearized Fokker-Planck collision operator.
+We first compare the growth rate and mode frequency values from CGYRO and GS2 simulations carried out by evolving two species (see Figure B1) and three species (see Figure B2) and considering different collision operator models: CGYRO simulations are performed by using the Lorentz and the Sugama collision operators, while GS2 uses the linearized Fokker-Planck collision operator.
 In all of these simulations, we note that there is only a very weak dependence on the type of collision model employed.

-However, figure B3 shows that growth rate values are more sensitive to the collision model when five species are considered.
+However, Figure B3 shows that growth rate values are more sensitive to the collision model when five species are considered.
 Interestingly, although there a relatively good agreement observed between CGYRO and GS2 simulations results when the Lorentz operator is used in CGYRO, we find that the growth rate values are smaller (by approximately 20%) when the Sugama collision operator is used in CGYRO.
 It is important to note however that there is no qualitative difference in the main instability.
-We will also see in paper (II) that reducing the linear growth rates by such a small amount makes no significant difference to the transport properties on the surface considered.

-Figure B1.
-Comparison of the growth rate (a) and mode frequency (b) as functions of k_y from CGYRO simulations with two different collision operators (Lorentz and Sugama) and two species.
+Figure B1: Comparison of the growth rate (a) and mode frequency (b) as a function of k_y from CGYRO simulations with two different collision operators (Lorentz and Sugama) and two species.
 Also shown is the growth rate and mode frequency from the GS2 simulation with two species.

-Figure B2.
-Comparison of the growth rate (a) and mode frequency (b) as functions of k_y from CGYRO simulations with three different collision operators (Lorentz and Sugama) and three species.
+Figure B2: Comparison of the growth rate (a) and mode frequency (b) as a function of k_y from CGYRO simulations with three different collision operators (Lorentz and Sugama) and five species.
 Also shown is the growth rate and mode frequency from the GS2 simulation with three species.